ES-HPC-MPC: Exponentially Stable Hybrid Perception Constrained MPC for Quadrotor with Suspended Payloads: Experimental Results

 \subsection{Simulation Experiments}

 We simulate 20 Lissajous trajectories (1.5–3.5 m/s) to compare our method, ES-HPC-MPC, with the baseline HPA-MPC \cite{mrunal2025hpampc}.
-We report the root mean squared errors (RMSE) of the trajectory tracking and perception constraint violation rates in Table \ref{table_simulation} while also evaluating performance under model mismatch and random disturbances that trigger hybrid mode transitions.
+We report the root mean squared errors (RMSE) of the trajectory tracking and perception constraint violation rates in Table \ref{table_simulation}, while also evaluating performance under model mismatch and external step force disturbances (ranging from 0.5 to 0.7 $\si{N}$ with a duration of 0.5 $\si{s}$) that trigger hybrid mode transitions.
+The details of the simulation parameters are included in Table \ref{tab:simulation_parameters}.

-From Table \ref{table_simulation}, we can observe that ES-HPC-MPC achieves better performance in payload tracking errors in almost all experiments.
+From Table \ref{table_simulation}, we can observe that ES-HPC-MPC achieves better performance in payload tracking errors in almost all experiments, achieving improvements of up to $56.7\%$ relative to the baseline.
 It also ensures that the payload remains within the FoV under parameter mismatches and external disturbances.
-On the other hand, the baseline formulation cannot ensure safe perception when disturbances are introduced, causing payload to leave the FoV with a rate of $10\%$ in the 20 trials.
+In experiments involving an increase in payload mass, the baseline demonstrated a lower RMSE.
+We attribute this result to the cost function used in \cite{mrunal2025hpampc}, which considers only the tracking error of the payload.
+Additionally, the baseline formulation cannot ensure safe perception when disturbances are introduced, causing payload to leave the FoV with a rate of $10\%$ in the 20 trials.

 Fig. \ref{fig:simulation_experiment} presents the tracking results for one of the simulated trajectories, including the ES-CLF values, control error metrics, and the CBF values.
 Our proposed approach outperforms the baseline, particularly in maintaining the payload within the camera’s FoV under external disturbances.
-When the disturbance is applied (yellow region in Fig. \ref{fig:simulation_experiment}), the baseline method cannot ensure payload within the camera's FoV, as \(h(\vecx)\) turns negative.
+When the disturbance is applied (yellow region in Fig. \ref{fig:simulation_experiment}), the baseline method cannot ensure that the payload remains within the camera's FoV, as \(h(\vecx)\) turns negative.
 In contrast, our approach guarantees the payload visibility and exponential stability, even during slack-to-taut transitions.